• Skip to primary navigation

 • Cinnamon - A must have fall spice!

-• Pecans - We love pecans paired with sweet potatoes, like in air fryer baked sweet potato.
+• Pecans - We love pecans paired with sweet potatoes.
 Feel free to swap them for walnuts.

 • Baking powder - A dash guarentees a rise when baking.